tdongsi/tdongsi.github.io/source/resume/index.markdown

 * Designed and implemented sensor fusion algorithms for accelerometers, gyroscopes, and cameras, with applications targeted for smartphones and driverless car navigation systems.
-* Implemented innovative sensor-based navigation algorithms, based on probabilistic models and statistical inference methods, using C++ and Matlab.
+* Implemented sensor-based navigation algorithms, based on probabilistic models and statistical inference methods, using C++ and Matlab.
 Designed and implemented pluggable sensor simulators for verifying and benchmarking performance of those navigation algorithms.
 * Proposed and implemented various numerical algorithms for problem solving, including convex optimization techniques, Gauss-Newton algorithm and its variants.
 * Achievements: Innovative algorithms for vision-aided inertial navigation, published at 2011